 Moscow Reindeer Cocktail

-Winter is all about incorporating bright citrus to lift your spirits during those winter months.
+Winter is all about incorporating bright citrus to lift your spirits during those darker months.
 Highlight this bold winter fruit by combining the flavors of orange, cinnamon, and cranberry all in one gorgeous cocktail.

 Grapefruit-Cardamom Gin Fizz

 Gin is known for being a summer month spirit, but that doesn't mean it can't be incorporated into a winter wedding drink.
 This recipe adds a winter twist by using cardamom-infused gin.
 The spice combined with the tart grapefruit makes for a unique blend of flavors your guests will love.